 Avoid Physical Injuries Due to Jitter Clicking

 Avoid using this technique for longer than just a few seconds in one go.
-Always give your hand some rest after you’ve done jitter clicking.
+Always give your hand some rest after you’ve done the jitter click speed test.

 Taking these precautions will help your hand to recover from the strain and avoid any permanent medical condition.

-Though, there are no direct proof that Jitter clicking can cause Carpal Tunnel syndrome but it is always beneficial to take the precautions.
+Though there is no direct proof that Jitter clicking can cause Carpal Tunnel syndrome but it is always beneficial to take precautions.

 Other Alternatives of Jitter Clicking

-Butterfly clicking technique is more simpler and can even give you more clicks per second depending on how skillfully you do it.
+The butterfly clicking technique is simpler and can even give you more clicks per second depending on how skillfully you do it.

-In this technique, you have to use two finger instead of just the index finger.
+In this technique, you have to use a two-finger instead of just the index finger.
 You can click the same button with two fingers alternatively and get twice the number of clicks as compared to regular clicking.
 It works just like the ‘butterfly’ flutters its wings, hence the name!

-Another alternative to Jitter Clicking is Drag Clicking.
-This takes advantage of the friction between the mouse button and the finger tip.
+Another alternative to Jitter Click is Drag Clicking.
+This takes advantage of the friction between the mouse button and the fingertip.

-With Drag clicking, you can register more than a 100 clicks in just a couple of seconds.
+With Drag clicking, you can register more than 100 clicks in just a couple of seconds.

-But, keep in my mind that it is quite difficult to aim using Drag clicking technique.
+But, keep in my mind that it is quite difficult to aim using the Drag clicking technique.

 A little update for the community, many of you asking us in the feedback section for the recommendation of the best jitter click mouse.
 We did the required research and here it is what we found,